 Some trainers allow the entire family to attend a puppy class, which gives you the chance to teach your puppy that children are not scary, and how to greet them safely and politely.
 If the course you attend does allow more than one handler per dog, take advantage of this!
 The more family members involved in training, the more consistent training expectations and cues will be for your dog, which results in faster learning.

 Puppy classes should never use aversive tools or corrections to teach your puppy manners or manage their off-leash play.
 Run the other way if a trainer relies on squirt bottles, shaker cans, yelling, or physical corrections to control the environment or teach basic training cues.
 These techniques are not only ineffective and damage your relationship with your puppy, but also create negative associations that can take a lifetime to fix!

 Take into account what education and certification your dog trainer has when choosing what class to attend.
-The dog training industry is sadly unregulated — anyone can call themselves a dog trainer or behaviorist.
-An uninformed instructor — or one who uses outdated techniques — can have disastrous effects on your dog’s behavior that a different trainer will have to work with you to fix later.
+Sadly, the dog training industry is unregulated — anyone can call themselves a dog trainer or behaviorist.
+An uninformed instructor (or one who uses outdated techniques) can have disastrous effects on your dog’s behavior that you'll have to fix later.